Digital education is a game-changer

 The Programme consists of four modules, spread across the year, and is taught by prominent lecturers from Nyenrode Business University, University of Delft, INSEAD and The Rotterdam University of Applied Sciences.

-Visit rightbrains.nl/academy for more information.
+Visit rightbrains.nl/education for more information.